 You'll have public recognition for achieving the award and could enhance your image as a responsible business that puts its customers first.
 It could give you a competitive edge and increase customer satisfaction as the demand for healthier choices continue to grow - many manufacturers and retailers who have introduced healthier options are seeing growth in sales.

 Your customers will be able to benefit from the freedom to select a healthier option, giving them more control over what they choose to eat that will ultimately benefit their health.

 This free award is open to all types of catering establishment that cater for the general public.
 This could include restaurants, cafes, canteens, catering businesses and more.

 To achieve an award your business will be assessed against certain criteria that are based on the principles of a healthy balanced diet, such as keeping fat, sugar and salt to a minimum, making fruit and vegetables widely available and basing main meals on starchy carbohydrates.
 You will also be assessed on marketing and promotion of healthier options.
 The award is free for businesses to enter.
 If you are interested in achieving an Eat Out, Eat Well award please complete the below form:

 Level 2 Award in Healthier Foods and Special Diets

 To gain a higher award, key members of staff will need to undertake some form of accredited training in nutrition such as the Level 2 Award in Healthier Foods and Special Diets.
 For for information download the leaflet

 Take Out, Eat Well

-Alongside the main Eat Out, Eat Well award, we will be introducing equivalent criteria for take away restaurants entitled Take Out, Eat Well.
-More details will be available soon
+Alongside the main Eat Out, Eat Well award, we will have introduced and equivalent criteria for take away restaurants entitled Take Out, Eat Well.